 Several years ago my hands became increasingly weak, began to noticeably tremble and twitch.
 Physicians neglected to do lateral imaging, allowing my C7 vertebra to gradually slide forward, compress my spinal cord and prevent cerebrospinal fluid from flowing normally within the central canal.
 The damage is irreversible, so my career as a medical massage therapist was over.
 With the aid of medication and working in short bursts, I'm still able to paint.
 My interests have always been eclectic; my desire is to try anything that pops into my head.
 Being a firm believer of one door opening when another closes, I'm looking forward to exploring new mediums.

 I've written poetry and short stories most of my life.
-This was a welcomed outlet during years of abuse I suffered at the hand of an narcissistic spouse.
+This was a welcomed outlet during thirteen years of domestic violence I suffered at the hand of a malignant narcissistic spouse.
 Occasionally, a composition prompts a painting, other times a piece inspires the poem.
-Art and poetry are both sides of the same coin.
+Art and poetry are both sides of the same creative coin and I will use my voice to fight for all victims of abuse.